1. Purpose of policy

 The University manages all complaints in accordance with ‘compliments, complaints, feedback or grievances’ processes as available on the University website.
 These processes ensure staff, students and members of the public, a consistent and effective privacy, complaints, investigations and subsequent outcomes experience.

-The SafeUSC Manager, Asset Management Services (AMS) is responsible for the management of the University's CCTV system.
+The SafeUSC Manager, Facilities Management is responsible for the management of the University's CCTV system.
 This includes the maintenance and operation of the system as well as the protection of the privacy interests of individual members of the University community and the public from intrusive monitoring.

 The SafeUSC Manager will ensure that all SafeUSC Officers involved in the recording, observation and capture of images are informed, through training or through other means, of their responsibility to act in an ethical and lawful manner as per the relevant legislation and this policy.